RzeznAnita/dataset-comparator/README.md

 To run the `DatasetComparator`, follow these steps:

 1. Open the file `src/run_comparison.py`.
-2. Initialize the datasets.
+2. The Dataset Comparator requires two PySpark DataFrames:
-   The DatasetComparator requires two PySpark DataFrames:
+   - expected_df - the reference dataset to compare against,
-   - expected_df – the reference dataset to compare against
+   - actual_df - the dataset to be validated.

-   - actual_df – the dataset to be validated
+   They can be initialized in different ways, for example, by reading from CSV, Parquet files, or by querying databases.

-   They can be initialized in different ways, for example, by reading from CSV, JSON, or Parquet files, or by querying databases:
+   Initialize the datasets, for example:

    ```python
    expected_dataset = spark.read.csv("data/expected.csv", header=True, inferSchema=True)
    actual_dataset = spark.read.csv("data/actual.csv", header=True, inferSchema=True)